-Ancient shield now recycled as a NO TRESPASSING sign near Orleans, courtesy Doug Kerr.
+Ancient shield now recycled as a NO TRESPASSING sign around Orleans County, courtesy Doug Kerr.
 This is nowhere near the original route, and so faded that the old writing shows up better than the paste job.

-Two EB photos in Rochester, courtesy Doug Kerr and gone now.
+Two EB photos in Greece, courtesy Doug Kerr and gone now.
 Further south, NY 390 will become I-390.

 EB on the freeway leaving Rochester.

 WB photos from the frontage road (the second sign is on the freeway).

 A single windmill stands among the power lines on either side of the railroad in Union Hill.

 EB east of Wolcott.
 Old NY 104 from here west is Ridge Rd., which runs into NY 370 and then heads up NY 104A to Red Creek before coming back into 104.
 The original plan was to extend 4-laning of NY 104 all the way east from Williamson, which you see at the NY 89 underpass (the only evidence of this plan, too).
 One old shield and one old arrow remain, but not matched up, at NY 38, where you can compare the correct NY shield (the one on 104, to the left) to the new wrong style (on 38, to the right).